zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### The example

-[Feed me][feed-me] application, a website where users can order food, is a good example that Cam Jackson used to demonstrate MFEs in his [micro-frontends article][micro-frontends].
+[Feed Me][feed-me] application, a website where users can order food, is a good example that Cam Jackson used to demonstrate MFEs in his [micro-frontends article][micro-frontends].
 Here we use the same application but design it for mobile, hope it can be a standard application that shows MFEs architecture, like [TodoMVC][TodoMVC] does for MV* framework.
 The business is described below [4][feed-me] :

 - There should be a restaurant screen where users can search, filter and browse for restaurants.
 - Each restaurant needs a screen that shows its menu items and allows a user to order.